OperaGraecaAdnotata/OGA/query/cts_work_date.md

 [ISO 8601 format dates](../work_chronology/texts/chronology_greek_works.xml)
 specify a range (alleged initial date and alleged end date).
-For example, Euripides' Cyclops has the date `-0411-01/-0405-12`, which has been converted into the label "m5_2" (i.e., 2nd half of the 5th century).
+For example, Euripides' Cyclops has the date `-0411-01/-0405-12`, which has been converted into the label "m5_2" (i.e., 2nd half of the 5th century BCE).
 If an alleged date range spans over different century halves only the longer is kept (e.g., `+0096-01/+0116-12` corresponds to "p2_1").
 However, since some date ranges can span over a long period comprising many